Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/README.md

 > *To provide a convenient site for live information on the district councillors in Hong Kong, via aggregating posts and feeds from their public Facebook pages.*

-The Shiny app is deployed onto shinyapps.io in the link below:
+The Shiny app is deployed onto shinyapps.io in the links below:

  - Production: https://hkdistricts-info.shinyapps.io/dashboard-hkdistrictcouncillors/
  - Pre-Production: https://hkdistricts-info.shinyapps.io/dashboard-hkdistrictcouncillors-preprod/